We Love —

 Your itinerary in detail —

-DAY 1: COPENHAGEN
+DAY 1: ARRIVAL IN COPENHAGEN

 DAY 2: COPENHAGEN